408th Armament Systems Group: Cold War

-The group was reconstituted and redesignated as the 408th Fighter Group (Air Defense) in 1955 and activated in 1956 at Klamath Falls Municipal Airport, Oregon to perform active air defense of the Pacific Northwest.
-It also served as the host base unit for USAF units at Klamath Falls and was assigned a number of support organizations to fulfill this mission.
+The group was reconstituted and redesignated as the 408th Fighter Group (Air Defense) in 1955 and activated in 1956 at Klamath Falls Municipal Airport, Oregon to defend the Pacific Northwest.
+It also became the USAF host organization for Klamath Falls and was assigned a number of support units to fulfill this mission.
 Its operational squadron was the 518th Fighter-Interceptor Squadron (FIS), which was activated and assigned in June.
 The group and squadron were authorized Mighty Mouse rocket and airborne intercept radar equipped North American F-86 Sabres, but the squadron was not manned and the group remained only a support organization.
 Instead, the group oversaw the construction of facilities to support its squadron and the 827th Aircraft Control and Warning Squadron, located at nearby Keno Air Force Station.

 In April 1959, the group gained its second operational squadron, the 322d FIS, which moved to what was now Kingsley Field from Larson Air Force Base, Washington and immediately began converting to McDonnell F-101 Voodoo aircraft.
 The Voodoo was equipped with data link to communicate directly with Semi-Automatic Ground Environment computers at Combat Direction Centers.
 Three months later, the 518th FIS inactivated without ever having been more than a paper unit at Kingsley.
 At the end of September 1968, the 322d FIS inactivated and was replaced by the activating 59th FIS, which took over its personnel and equipment.
 In December 1969, the 59th FIS stood down shortly after the 460th FIS, flying Convair F-106 Delta Darts moved to Kingsley from Oxnard Air Force Base, California.
 In the fall of 1970, the group inactivated and transferred its remaining support mission, personnel and equipment to the 4788th Air Base Group, while the 460th FIS was reassigned directly to the 25th Air Division.